 2. World Lens:

 World Lens is unique among best translation apps in that it allows you to take photos with your smart phone of signs or any other written language, which it then translates.
 Especially helpful in airports, on busy streets, or in restaurants while ‘reading’ the menu, World Lens is quick, seamless, and WiFi is not required.
 The only downside: you cannot save and store your images to remind yourself what a particular sign meant later.
-It will cost you $4.99 for each language, but if you’ll only need a few on a given trip, it’s worth the expense.
+It will cost you a small amount for each language, but if you’ll only need a few on a given trip, it’s worth the expense for the convenience and thoroughness of their databases.

 iTranslate offers a very straightforward and easy to navigate layout and can translate into over 50 languages (many of them including a voice feature).
 Unlike many travel translation apps, iTranslate allows you to enter entire conversations of text at one time, if needed, and while it does need WiFi to work, you can store phrases and words to call up later.
 Best of all, it’s nearly free.
 Why nearly?
 Many languages come included with the free app, but a few do need to be bought.